dazinator/Dazinator.Extensions.DependencyInjection/src/DependencyInjection.ChildContainers/README.md

 ```

+Or you can attempt to manipulate the IServiceCollection's before the containers are built.

 This was a design decision - it's better to potentially include "too many" services and allow you to filter them yourself, that in is to autoamtically assume child registrations are not "additive" to parent ones, and perform auto substitution / replacement.